Suicide in the counselling room

 Ready to learn more?

-Join us to help build your confidence in working with suicidal ideation with your LGBTQ clients.
+Join us to help build your confidence in working with your LGBTQ clients.